jertel/elastalert-docker/chart/elastalert/README.md

-# Helm Chart for Kubernets
+# Helm Chart for Kubernetes

 An Elastalert chart is available in the Codesim LLC Helm repository, and can be installed into an existing Kubernetes cluster by following the instructions below.